shreejayshrestha/MCT4046_Sonification_Project/README.md

 #### Final Sound Files
-It contains all the sonification sound files in .wav file format both prototypes.
+It contains all the sonification sound files in .wav file format for both of the prototypes.

 #### list of sounds for mapping.csd
 The file contains the synths for the second prototype made in super collidor.